Announcements

 David H. Perlmutter, MD, is executive vice chancellor for medical affairs and dean of Washington University School of Medicine.

-Our clinical faculty members are the medical staff for Barnes-Jewish Hospital and St. Louis Children’s Hospital and provide care at numerous other sites throughout the region.
+Washington University Physicians, the School of Medicine’s clinical practice, is among the largest academic practices in the nation with over 1,800 faculty physicians representing 77 specialties and subspecialties in medicine and allied health.
+That broad network of specialists and scientists are the medical staff for Barnes-Jewish Hospital and St. Louis Children’s Hospital and they also provide care at numerous other sites throughout the region.
 Barnes-Jewish and St. Louis Children’s are perennially recognized for excellence in patient care and provide an outstanding atmosphere for training our students, residents and fellows.
+Our clinicians are leaders in their fields, and they work across disciplines to translate new discoveries into better care.

 Sincerely,